elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 You can try cloning your object before passing it to `g`, but now you have to decide if you should do a shallow clone or a deep clone.
 And just how deep do we need to go?
 One level?
 Two?
 All the way until you hit primitives?

-Clojure's immutable data structures, on the other hand, gives us meaningful equality:
+Clojure’s immutable data structures, on the other hand, gives us meaningful equality:

 ```clojure
 (= {:foo 0 :bar {:car "far"}}